-- 1. Startup and service must be performed by a Factory Trained Service Technician. - 2.
+- 1. Startup and service must be performed by a Factory Trained Service Technician competent with working with flammable refrigerants. - 2.
 The unit is for indoor use only.
 See General Information section for more unit information. - 3.
 Every unit has a unique equipment nameplate with electrical, operational, and unit clearance specifications.
 Always refer to the unit nameplate for specific ratings unique to the model you have purchased. - 4.
+For ducted applications, supply and return must be ducted directly to the space served by the unit.
+If plenum return is to be utilized, the return plenum must be provided with a refrigerant detection system or ventilation in accordance with ASHRAE 15 requirements. - 5.
 READ THE ENTIRE INSTALLATION, OPERATION AND MAINTENANCE MANUAL.
-OTHER IMPORTANT SAFETY PRECAUTIONS ARE PROVIDED THROUGHOUT THIS MANUAL. - 5.
+OTHER IMPORTANT SAFETY PRECAUTIONS ARE PROVIDED THROUGHOUT THIS MANUAL. - 6.
 Keep this manual and all literature safeguarded near or on the unit.